mariadb-corporation/MaxScale/Documentation/Authenticators/MySQL-Authenticator.md

 Boolean, default value is "false".
 Activates passthrough-mode.
 In this mode, MaxScale does not check client credentials at all and defers authentication to the backend server.
-This feature is primarily meant to be used with Xpand LDAP- authentication, although it may be useful in any situation where MaxScale cannot check the existence of client user account nor authenticate the client.
+It may be useful in any situation where MaxScale cannot check the existence of client user account nor authenticate the client.

 When a client connects to a listener with this setting enabled, MaxScale will